 Please note: The older versions of the 20, 50 and 1,000-krona banknotes are now not valid.
-Also, all coins except the 10-krona coin will become invalid in 2017.
+Also, all coins except the 10-krona coin became invalid in 2017.
 Since 30 June 2017, the older 100- and 500-krona banknotes and the older 1-, 2- and 5-krona coins are now invalid.
-Important information and schedule for the banknote and coin changeover.
+Information about valid banknotes in Sweden

 Major credit cards (some restriction may apply to American Express) are widely accepted throughout Sweden at banks, hotels, stores, restaurants, taxis, car rental companies, and for air, ship and rail tickets.

 Please note!
 In order to pay or withdraw cash with your credit card it requires that you have a card with chip and PIN (Personal Identification Number).
 The older magnetic-stripe cards won’t work.